 When I first considered cannabis as an choice to treat our migraines, I assumed that I’d need to smoke it.

-I was sure that I’d have few occasions and experience psychoactive effects.
+- I was sure that I’d have few options and experience psychoactive effects.

-I wasn’t sure I wanted to try cannabis, although I was unhappy with all the side-effects of prescription medicines.
-The pharmaceuticals I was taking were causing me all sorts of other issues, and I was uneasy about the long-term effects.
+I wasn’t sure I wanted to try cannabis, however I was unhappy with all the side-effects of prescription medicines.
+The pharmaceuticals I was taking were causing myself and others all sorts of other problems, and I was sad about the long-term effects.
 I wanted something more natural.
 I’ve dealt with migraines since going through puberty, and they frequently and severity has worsened as I’ve gotten older.
 I was missing too much work.
-There were mornings when I couldn’t get out of bed or tolerate any light or loud noises.
-I sometimes vomited due to the pain and nausea.
-I was ready to try just about anything, my initial trip to the dispensary in Denver was eye-opening.
+There were days when I couldn’t get out of bed or tolerate any light or loud noises.
+I occasionally vomited due to the pain and nausea.
+I was ready to try just about anything, and my initial trip to the dispensary in Denver was eye-opening.
 I wasn’t prepared for such a modern, bright and inviting facility.
 I was totally surprised by the wide array of products available.
-I was instantly greeted by a budtender who asked a lot of questions and listened closely to our issues, issues and preferences, however she was super knowledgeable, patient and helpful.
-She explained that CBD isolate provides the curative benefits of cannabis and eliminates all traces of THC, however broad-spectrum CBD occasions contain only trace amounts of CBD.
-SInce THC is the cannabinoid responsible for the psychoactive effects, these products don’t produce a high, then cBD has been shown to alleviate pain and inflammation.
+I was right away greeted by a budtender who asked a lot of questions and listened closely to our troubles, complications and preferences, and he was super comprehensionable, patient and helpful.
+She explained that CBD isolate provides the curative benefits of cannabis and eliminates all traces of THC, then broad-spectrum CBD options contain only trace amounts of CBD.
+SInce THC is the cannabinoid responsible for the psychoactive effects, these products don’t produce a high, but cBD has been shown to alleviate pain and inflammation.
 I was able to purchase a CBD tincture.
-I site a few drops under our tongue as soon as I detect the beginnings of a migraine.
+I location a few drops under our tongue as soon as I detect the beginnings of a migraine.
 The sublingual absorption provides fast-acting effects.
-I’ve also invested in CBD gummies.
-While the effects take a while to set in, they are longer lasting.
+I’ve also invested in CBD gummies; While the effects take a while to set in, they are longer lasting.